East Row Historic District

-East Row Historic District is the second largest Historic District in the Commonwealth of Kentucky.
+East Row Historic District is the second-largest Historic District in the Commonwealth of Kentucky.
 It is located in Newport, Kentucky.
-The East Row was created by joining two of Newport's Historic Neighborhoods; Mansion Hill and Gateway.
+The East Row was created by joining two of Newport's historic neighborhoods—Mansion Hill and Gateway.

 General James Taylor Jr. pioneered Newport in the 1790s on 1500 acre inherited from his father.
 His father, James Taylor Sr., bought 2700 acre of land in Northern Kentucky from his friend George Muse, which was part of the land Muse had been awarded for his military service in the French and Indian War.

 James Taylor Jr. brought to Newport his wealthy new wife Keturah Moss Leitch.

 Well-connected with Washington politics, The Taylor family had two cousins, James Madison and Zachary Taylor, who later become presidents of the United States.
 The Taylors brought colonial culture to Northern Kentucky.

-Taylor choose a high hill overlooking the Ohio River to build his large home (Bellevue, still standing today) in the Greek Revival style.
+Taylor chose a high hill overlooking the Ohio River to build his large home (Bellevue, still standing today) in the Greek Revival style.
 At his death in 1848, James Taylor Jr. was said to be one of the wealthiest men in the state of Kentucky, with an estate valued at more than $4 million.

 In the mid-19th century, Newport became a hub for trade, industry and culture.
 The Victorian era was Newport's most affluent period, as is evident by the East Row's elegant houses, which look much as they did more than 100 years ago.
 The establishment of the East Row was made possible when, motivated by Newport's rapid growth, the grandson of Gen. James Taylor decided to subdivide the family's estate as Taylor's Row Addition.
 The area became a favorite of wealthy business owners and merchants in the late 19th century.